crewtimer/crewtimer-video-review/README.md

 security find-identity -v -p codesigning
 ```

+Create an app specific password:
+Sign in at appleid.apple.com with your Apple ID.

+1. Under Security, find App-Specific Passwords and click Generate Password….
+2. Enter a label (e.g., “notarize-script”) and click Create.
+3. Copy the generated password (one-time view) and paste it into the command below

 Once you have obtained an app specific password from your developer account, store it into the keychain with this command:

 ```bash